 it’s a beautiful road, running along this calm stretch of water, tall trees line it and on its other side are dense green woods. look across the water and it’s another country out there. malaysia. the high rises and urban sprawl of johor bahru, a mere kilometre away.

-there aren’t too many roads i know where one can stand and stare at another nation. from mount nebo in jordan i remember being shown the city of jerusalem in israel and finding it strangely exciting. i had sat there for a long time. my first view of the walk 300golan and the sea of galilee were also from jordan. and last year, i got a chance at a look from the other side when we were in israel and drove along highway 90 which abuts the the border with jordan. deep dark rolling brown hills, lights coming on slowly as evening descended.
+there aren’t too many roads i know where one can stand and stare at another nation. from mount nebo in jordan i remember being shown the city of jerusalem in israel and finding it strangely exciting. i had sat there for a long time. my first view of the golan and the sea of galilee were also from jordan. and last year, i got a chance at a look from the other side when we were in israel and drove along highway 90 which abuts the the border with jordan. deep dark rolling brown hills, lights coming on slowly as evening descended.

 i had seen admiralty road west at the northern edge of singapore, right on the straits of johor, a while back, i wanted to walk there and aj, my partner in walking, was as they say here, stress, the “t” pronounced soft, in a french sort of way.